spreadshirt/apps/README.md

 </body>
 ```
-You can also embed a lightwight version of the T-Shirt designer (Productomat) with text functionality.
+You can also embed a lightweight version of the T-Shirt designer (Productomat) with text functionality.

 Here comes the code.